 The CVHS band, orchestra, and choir programs, under the direction of David Jordan and Adrianne Tawa, consistently receive superior ratings on both the region and state levels..

 Foreign language programs are strong at CVHS.
-Students have won 1st place at the Southern Utah University foreign language fairs several years in a row.
+Students won 1st place at the Southern Utah University foreign language fairs several years in a row.

 The art students have been consistent in winning the first place trophies from the Hurricane High Fantasy Art and Art on the Mountain competitions.
 Student-made glass ornaments have hung on the National Christmas Tree.
 Our student artists have also been consitently chosen to participate in the state art show at the Springville Museum of Art.